-- 8.2.1 The reforestation program shall be submitted by April 1 of each year. - 8.2.2 Harvest areas (openings) shall be clearly identified (e.g. maps, spatial files, or delineation on the ground through visual markings). - 8.2.3 The reforestation program shall include the following components and information: - a) silviculture prescription; - b) proposed silviculture treatment schedule; - c) maps as requested by Alberta; and - d) proposed blocks for declaration in lieu of survey and re-treatment.
+- 8.2.1 The reforestation program shall be submitted: - a) before March 1, if the reforestation is to commence between the following May 1 and October 31, or - b) before September 1, if the reforestation is to commence between the following November 1 and April 30. - 8.2.2 Harvest areas (openings) shall be clearly identified (e.g. maps, spatial files, or delineation on the ground through visual markings).
+Where stumps are left to delineate areas (e.g. harvest areas) they shall be approximately 30 m apart and no higher than 2 m. - 8.2.3 The reforestation program shall include the following components and information: - a) silviculture prescription; - b) proposed silviculture treatment schedule; - c) maps as requested by Alberta; and - d) proposed blocks for declaration in lieu of survey and re-treatment.